Skip nav to main content.

 • Totals ending in .08 or .09 round up to .10

-Important: This kind of rounding usually applies to cash totals only.
+Important: Rounding typically applies to cash totals only.
 When you pay with a debit card, credit card, or electronic transfer, your purchase can still be charged to the exact cent.

 What Happens to $19.99 and Other “.99” Prices?